panosangel/nodejs-typescript/README.md

-# node-typescript-ddd
+# node-typescript

-The most ambitious project ever
+The most ambitious project ever, or not ;)

 ## Documentation